jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 <img src="DEP_Nutrients_Core_Sites_Analysis_files/figure-gfm/din_lm_interaction_2-1.png" style="display: block; margin: auto;" />

 So, those interactions are unlikely to be due to “chance”, but they well may be due to annual or seasonal autocorrelations.
-They so not dominate the patterns among sites, which is our focus here.
+They do not dominate the patterns among sites, which is our focus here.
 A hierarchical model would be better.
 For now, we advance with the reduced complexity model that omits the interactions.